ingowald/sampleCode-parallel-mesh-reindexing/README.md

 # GPGPU-Parallel Re-indexing of Triangle (or other Polygonal or General-Unstructured) Meshes with Duplicate-Vertex and Unused-Vertex Removal

-TL/DR: This repository contains sample code for my "paper" of the same title.
+TL/DR: This repository contains sample code for the accompanying whitepaper of the same title.

 ## Background